ddot121/game_outcome_lol_proj/README.md

 # Motivation
 I have been playing League of Legends since season 10 where I was fortunte enough to reach Gold IV playing only the Support Role.
-As I write this now (Season 12), [I am a Silver 1](https://euw.op.gg/summoners/euw/ddot) still playing Support.
+As I write this now (Season 12), [I am a GOLD IV](https://euw.op.gg/summoners/euw/ddot) still playing Support.
 A lot of my games were and still are heavily influenced through the success of my neighbouring laner, the ADC.
 It would be frustating to play sometimes being a Support because it isn't in the role responsibilities to _carry_ (lead) a game.
 So, as an attempt to transition into a more game-dominant role, I decided to try the ADC role, mainly playing Aphelios.